 Best of all, La Lancha is very closeby to Punta Mita.
 From the town, it only takes about 5-7 minutes of driving to reach the WildMex surf shop, where you will find the trailhead to La Lancha that cuts through the jungle.

-With your surfboard in hand, hit the trail from the highway that leads you to the beach.
+With your surfboard in hand, hit the trail from the highway leading to the beach.
 It takes about 10-15 minutes to get there on foot.
-There isnât much shade on the beach, so if you can take a sun umbrella, do so!
+There isn’t much shade on the beach, so if you can take a sun umbrella, do so!

 Surfing at La Lancha is free unless you want to book a guided surf lesson for yourself or your friends/family.

-đââď¸ Book your La Lancha Surf Lesson with WildMex here
+🏄♀️ Book your La Lancha Surf Lesson with WildMex here

 2. Boat Tour to Marieta Islands

-One of the most popular things to do in the Riviera Nayarit is to take an exciting panga boat tour and snorkeling trip out to the protected, uninhabited islands called Islas Marietas where you will find endemic birds and a hidden paradisiac beach called Playa Escondida.
+One of the most popular things to do in the Riviera Nayarit is to take an exciting panga boat tour and snorkeling trip out to the protected, uninhabited islands called Islas Marietas, where you will find endemic birds and a hidden paradisiac beach called Playa Escondida.

 To reach the beach, you have to swim there!
 Since the golden sand beach is set inside an open-sky enclave, boats are not allowed to pass.
-So if you take a tour that includes permits to the beach, make sure to take a dry bag or waterproof action camera, since you will get wet!

 Whale watching, snorkeling, and even scuba diving are popular activities here.
-Since the islands are protected by the Mexican government, only a handful of tour operators are allowed to bring tourists here.
-Double-check which tour you take â the one including the swim out to the beach or the one without it.
+Since the Mexican government protects the islands, only a handful of tour operators can bring tourists here.
+Double-check which tour you take – including the swim out to the beach or the one without it.

 3. Stroll Around Punta Mita Pueblo & Marina